rockymiss/kitchennippers/README.md

 ## UX 5 Planes
 -----

-### Strategy Plane
+### Strategy

 The website is created to get adults and children cooking together using simple yet effective recipes.
 Once a month an easy recipe is posted with clear instructions and an opportunity is there to sign-up to learn more and to get more recipes.
 Only one recipe a month is posted.
 It is hoped that users like the site, it's ease of use, the easy recipes posted and that they come back each month for a new recipe.

 The main aim is that the adults have very little to navigate to get to the instructions and the recipe, there is less to read, and the layout is simple so there are little to no distractions.

-### Scope Plane
+### Scope

-Features include:
+Features are set up to be simple, welcoming and easy to use.
+The main existing features are:

-- 4 different pages
+- Logo
-- Homepage with links, buttons and logo to other pages
+    - The Logo for Kitchen Nippers is located on all pages and will link back to the home page when clicked.

-- Recipe/Instructions page
+- Navigation
+    - The navigation menu is located on all pages below the Logo.
+It contains links to all of the pages on the website and they are fully responsive.
+A text shadow is used so that the text will glow/shine on the page that is active to show the user which page they are currently on.

+- Footer Social Media Links
+    - The Footer is located at the bottom of every page and links to Facebook, Instagram, Youtube and Twitter.
+The Instagram and Youtube links will link directly to the video on how to make Flatbread.

-- Signup Page
+- Buttons
-- Thank you page to confirm submission on form
+    - There is a button to "Get Cooking on the Home Page and on the Sign-up page for ease of use.

 ### Structure Plane

-The website consists of 3 main pages and 1 thank you page.
-Each page has a specific purpose.
-Pages and content are laid out so that the user can find their way around them easily.

-- Navigation and Footer

-    the navigation and footer are the same for every page.

-    The navigation links help the user to navigate easily when on any page.
-A text shadow is used so that the text will glow/shine on the page that is active to show the user which page they are currently on.
-The logo at the top of each page can be used to navigate back to the homepage.
-Navigation works on all screens from desktop to mobile.

-    The footer is one row which has links to four social media apps.
-Facebook, Twitter, Instagram and YouTube.
+There are 4 different pages on this website:

-- Home Page
+- Home page:

-    The homepage consists of a main hero image and an overlap text telling the user in short what the website is about i.e. "Learn to Cook with Kitchen Nippers".
-Beneath the image is an about section with images telling the user a little bit more about Kitchen Nippers and what the site consists of and there is a text link to the sign-up page.
-There is also a 'Get Cooking' button to bring the user directly to the recipe page.
+  This is the first page the user will see.
+It's designed to give a clear direction of what the website is about.
+An overlay is placed over the main image with the words "Learn to Cook with Kitchen Nippers".
+The main image was chosen as it was primarily a parent cooking happily with their child which gives a very good idea of what the site is about.
+Beneath the image there is an about section telling the user a little bit about Kitchen Nippers.
+A "Get Cooking" button is featured at the bottom of the page which will bring the user directly to the recipe page.

-- Recipe Page
+- Recipe Page:

-    The recipe page is clearly laid out with information about the recipe, clear ingredients and tools needed and clear instructions.
-At the bottom of the page there is a video showing the user how to make the recipe.
-The video can be either viewed directly on this page or a link to YouTube and Instagram on the footer links.
+  This page lets the user know about the recipe for the month which is Flatbread for January 2022.
+Clear instructions are given, a list of ingredients and tools required and an instructional video on how to make Flatbread.
+In my experience recipe pages are sometimes complex and full of information users do not want to know about.
+The recipe page is designed to get to the point quickly as the users being targetted are parents who generally have very little time to read about the history of Flatbread or the lives of the people showing you how to cook it!

-- Sign-up Page
+- The Sign-up page:

-    The Sign-up page allows the user to sign-up to monthly newsletters which will give them access to past recipes and hints and tips on cooking.   **It is important to note that for the purpose of this Portfolio that the sign-up page is a dummy page and the action 'GET' was used instead of 'POST'.**  Once submitted the action will link to a thank you page.
-Linking to a thank you page shows the user that filling out the form was completed.
+  The Sign-up page allows the user to sign-up to monthly newsletters which will give them access to past recipes and hints and tips on cooking.
+It is a straightforward form asking for the users name and email address.   **It is important to note that for the purpose of this Portfolio that the sign-up page is a dummy page and the action 'GET' was used instead of 'POST'.**

-- Thank you Page
+- Thank you page:

-    The thank you page is laid out like the other pages with the logo, navigation and footer the same.
-The thank you page lets the user know the form has been completed.
-The user can either click the navigation links, logo or use the button to return to the home page.
+  Once the user submits the form on the Sign-up page they will be redirected to this page thanking them.
+It is beneficial for users to know if they have completed forms correctly and this will give them an indication that they have done.

-### Skeleton Plane
+### Skeleton

 The design was focused to desktop first but can be used on smaller devices such as tablets and mobiles too.
 Wireframes are done using balsamiq: